ndaman/damagetolerance/docs/exam 3/lecture22.md

 -   **Damage tolerant**
     -   Assume cracks are present
-    -   When cracks grow to a sufficient size, they are inpsectable
+    -   When cracks grow to a sufficient size, they are inspectable
     -   Inspection cycles are set such that we can be sure crack will not become critical during regular operation

 ----